FluffyKas/pizza-kitchen/README.md

 - Select and submit a number rating
 - See the "Thank you" card state after submitting a rating

+The extra bits I added:

+- multiple pages, routing
+- turned it into an super simple pizza app
+- create-your-pizza function
+- pizza-loader while user is waiting for the delivery
+- contact form
+- signup/login function with Firebase
+- password reset function with Firebase
+- light/dark theme
+- turned rating card into a modal

 ### Screenshot

 ![](./screenshot.jpg)